 Wolf never said that.

-He was uh asking a question, even tweeted a clarification out there.
+He even tweeted a clarification out there.

-And Anderson Cooper said, Yeah, yeah, he didn't say that.
+And Anderson Cooper said, yeah, yeah, he didn't say that.

 But he did.

-I mean, we it.
+I mean, we did.

 I think we need to hear this again.

-I don't I don't hear the question in here.
+I don't hear the question in here.

-I I hear Wolf making a statement.
+I hear Wolf making a statement.

 If they had three years to get this ready, if they weren't fully ready, they should accept the advice that a lot of Republicans are giving them.